simsketch/yourlisten-candidates/questions.md

 ## Personal details

-Name:
+Name: Elon Zito

-Country:
+Country: US

-Hourly Rate:
+Hourly Rate: $50-75/hr

-Timezone:
+Timezone: EST

-Skype Id:
+Skype Id: simsketch

 ## Availability

 Are you able to work from 3PM to 7PM (GMT -2) ?
 In case you aren't, what's your availability?
+ Yes
 ## Tech Skills

 Assing yourself a score in the following technologies:

-Object Oriented Programming (OOP) -
+Object Oriented Programming (OOP) - 5

-Git -
+Git -  5

-PHP 5 -
+PHP 5 - 5

-CakePHP framework -
+CakePHP framework - 2

-MySQL -
+MySQL -  5

-Javascript -
+Javascript - 8

-jQuery -
+jQuery -  9

-HTML -
+HTML - 9

-CSS -
+CSS - 9

 ## Questions About OOP: